l4rz/gpt-2-training/README.md

 # Training GPT-2 on a Russian language corpus

 <b>
 Disclaimer: Neither me nor this repo is associated in any way with OpenAI.
 I did my DYOR to the best of my ability, nevertheless I might be completely wrong about anything expressed below.
 </b>

+## TL;DR

+I've trained a large GPT-2 (1.25B hyperparameters) on a pretty diverse Russian press corpus (~4Gb), achieved a training loss of 2.42 and liked the results.
+Trained model is available for download.

 ## Table of Contents
 1. [Quick start](#quickstart)